Turnaround physics beyond spherical symmetry: Introduction

 Thus far, with the exception of \cite{Turnandrea1, KunzTR}, the literature on turnaround physics has been restricted to spherically symmetric situations.
 Ref.~\cite{Turnandrea1} studies analytically small deviations from spherical symmetry (Ref.~\cite{KunzTR}, instead, examines larger deviations numerically).
 However, this idealized situation is still far from being realistic and can easily induce large errors (cf. Refs.~\cite{Lee:2015upn, Lee:2016oyu, Lee:2017ejv, Lee:2016qpt}).
+Currently, the only reliable method to actually measure the turnaround point consists of using a pancake detection, as proposed in Ref.~\cite{Falco:2013bgy}, and then solving for zero velocity (see the discussion of Ref.~\cite{Lee:2015upn}).

-In the presence of spherical symmetry, the turnaround radius trivially defines the ``turnaround surface'', {\em i.e.}, the sphere of radius equal to the turnaround radius but the generalization of this turnaround surface to non-spherical situations of astrophysical interest has not been discussed in the theoretical literature.
-As a consequence, astronomers attempting to determine the turnaround surface and deduce information on the cosmology have to grapple with ill-defined theory and basic concepts that are unclear, in addition to major observational challenges.
+In the presence of spherical symmetry, the turnaround radius trivially defines the ``turnaround surface'', {\em i.e.}, the sphere of radius equal to the turnaround radius, but the generalization of this turnaround surface to non-spherical situations of astrophysical interest has not been discussed in the theoretical literature.
+As a consequence, astronomers attempting to determine the turnaround surface and deduce cosmological information have to grapple with ill-defined theory and basic concepts that are unclear, in addition to major observational challenges.

-Here we identify the salient features of the turnaround surface in spherical symmetry and characterize it with a definition suitable for geometries with arbitrarily large deviations from spherical symmetry.
+Here we identify the salient features of the turnaround surface in spherical symmetry and characterize it with a definition suitable for geometries with arbitrarily large deviations from spherical symmetry (however, the deviations from the FLRW metric remain always small).
 The key idea is to identify the turnaround surface with an equipotential surface of the (local) metric perturbation potential with the special property that, if test particles initially sit on this surface with zero velocity with respect to it, they remain on this surface at later times while it evolves.
+They must remain at rest on this surface and cannot leave it to collapse because of the self-gravity of the perturbation, nor disperse because of the cosmic expansion.

+There is only one critical surface ${\cal S^*}$ on which these two opposing forces balance, as in the spherically symmetric case.
+Any other closed surface ${\cal S^*}$ nearby will not have this property: particles will collapse (if ${\cal S}^*$ is contained inside the critical surface) or will disperse, expanding faster than those at rest on the critical turnaround surface, if ${\cal S}^*$ lies outside of it.
 This characterization captures the essence of turnaround sphere in spherical symmetry and generalizes this concept, while shifting the emphasis from the {\em size} of this surface (the turnaround radius) to the surface itself.